nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 If you are having problems with the flashing process follow the troubleshooting instructions given by the web flasher or check out the [Web Flasher OS-Specific Issues](https://docs.getchip.com/chip.html#web-flasher-os-specific-issues) troubleshooting section.

 ## Examples
 You can select an OS by flashing one of our examples using the web flasher [flash.getchip.com/pro](http://flash.getchip.com) in Chrome or Chromium browser.
-Before you go to the web flasher however, there is a method to flashing C.H.I.P.
-Pro to know and get in the habit of.
-This process is explained [above](http://docs.getchip.com/chip_pro.html#flashing-process) and is also illustrated on the flasher page.

 We have built examples based on Buildroot that implement features exposed on the CHIP Pro [Dev Board](https://docs.getchip.com/chip_pro_devkit.html) such as its two MICs, and array of GPIOs.
 If you are building a circuit that incorporates mics and LEDs with a bare C.H.I.P.
 Pro you can start with these examples.

 #### Blinkenlights (Buildroot)
 Size: ~60MB

-This Python based example provides easy-to-understand code with exciting results!
+This Python based example provides easy-to-understand code with exciting results.
 Flash C.H.I.P.
 Pro with this image and LEDs connected to **GPIO D0-D7** turn on and off in a cascading pattern.
 LEDs connected to the **PWM0 and PWM1 pins** will pulse from dim to bright.

 #### VU Meter (Buildroot)
 Size: ~60MB

 Want to make sure your mics are working?
-Use this handy VU Meter Python based example.
+Use this handy VU Meter example.
 LEDs connected to GPIO D0 - D7 will light proportional to the volume of the noise captured by two mics connected to the **MICIN1 and MICIN2 pins**.

 ### Pro
 Size: ~180MB

-We provide a standard Debian distribution, complete with all the package managers and conveniences you know and love.
-This package is ideal for development, since it is more flexible than the buildroot-based Gadget OS.
-However, you will want to keep track of your dependencies to more easily transition to the more nimble Gadget OS.
+We provide a standard Debian distribution.
+Once flashed connect to the C.H.I.P.
+Pro via [serial](https://docs.getchip.com/chip_pro.html#make-a-serial-connection) and log in with the default username `chip` and password `chip`.

+If you want to configure and build the rootfs for the Debian image, take a look at our [github repo](https://github.com/NextThingCo/chip-os-pro)

 ## Make a Serial Connection